 Detailed study of topics not currently included in course catalog.
 Specific titles will be announced for semester offered and will be entered on transcripts.
-May be repeated up to 12 hours credit.
+Repeatable under different titles.

 Spanish Courses (SPAN)

 SPAN 1001 Elementary Spanish I 3/0/3

 Introduction to listening, speaking, reading and writing in Spanish and to the culture of Spanish-speaking regions.